ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ### Articles tab

-Options used in articles and the menu items Blog, List, Featured Articles, List All Categories and Single Article.
+These settings apply for article layouts unless they are changed for a specific menu item or article.

 - **Choose a Layout**.
 Select the default value for Single Article menu items.
 - **Title**.
 Show the Article's Title.
 - **Linked Titles**.
 Show the title as a link to the article.
 - **Intro Text**.
-  - Show: The Intro Text of the article will show when you drill down to the article.
+  - **Show:** The Intro Text of the article will show in the full article.
-  - Hide: Only the part of the article after the Read More break will show.
+  - **Hide:** Only the part of the article after the Read More break will show in the full article.
 - **Position of Article Info**.
   - Above: Puts the article information block above the text.
   - Below: Puts the article information block below the text.
   - Split: Splits the article information block into 2 separate blocks.
     One block is above and the other is below the text.
 - **Article Info Title**.
-Displays 'Details' on top of the article information block.
+Displays the word *Details* on top of the article information block.
 - **Category**.
 Show the Article's Category Title.
   - **Link Category**.
 Show the title as a link to that Category.Note: